 A. "Zero" Altitude Reference.
-Pilots performing aerobatics generally set the aircraft's altimeter to zero before
+Pilots performing aerobatics generally set the aircraft's altimeter to zero before takeoff.
+This eliminates the need for the pilot to account for terrain altitude in determining the aircraft's height above the ground.

 B. Altimeter Setting.
 GACAR § 91.71 is designed to provide a standard altitude reference for the purpose of maintaining a flight level or cruising altitude.
 Since aerobatic routines normally do not involve maintaining a flight level or a cruising altitude, operational safety is not compromised if local aerobatic flight is conducted under visual flight rules (VFR) using other than the altimeter references specified by GACAR § 91.71.
 However, the aircraft must depart from and land at the same aerodrome.
 Local aerobatic flights should not be required to comply with the altimeter setting requirements for aircraft maintaining "flight levels" or "cruising altitudes" as per GACAR § 91.71.